rodrigovirgilio/rodrigovirgilio.github.io/resume/Readme.md

 ## Work Experience

+**Software Engineer** - Real Fevr - Nov 2022 - to date

+> I work as a computer systems analyst and developer for the company Real Fevr.

+> #### Real Fevr:

+> I work as a Ruby on Rails developer with Web3 building an ambitious gaming ecosystem around licensed sports digital collectible NFT.
+My team responsibilities is to create new features and improve code and performance of existing code.
+Technologies used: Ruby; Rails; JavaScript; HTML; CSS; PostgreSql; Redis; Sidekiq, MongoDB.

-**Software Engineer** - iCapital - May 2021 - to date
+**Software Engineer** - iCapital - May 2022 - Oct 2022

-> I work as a computer system analyst and developer for the company of the iCapital.
+> I worked as a computer system analyst and developer for the company of the iCapital.

 > #### iCapital:

-> I work as a Ruby on Rails and React.js developer for financial transaction processing (fintech) at the office in Portugal for the company iCapital Network which is a company based in the United States of America (USA) where I'm part of a team that manages Fund Finance where one of my responsibilities of the team is to create new features and improve the code and performance of the existing code.
+> I worked as a Ruby on Rails and React.js developer for financial transaction processing (fintech) at the office in Portugal for the company iCapital Network which is a company based in the United States of America (USA) where I'm part of a team that manages Fund Finance where one of my responsibilities of the team is to create new features and improve the code and performance of the existing code.
 Technologies used: Ruby; Rails; JavaScript; HTML; CSS; React; PostgreSql; Redis; Sidekiq, Pusher, Elasticsearch.

 **Software Engineer** - Nearshore/Voith - April 2021 - April 2022